 Related: Can you afford to work without video?
 We don’t think so.
 Find out why video content marketing is such a powerful tool, in this blog post.

 The process of filmmaking is creative, so the budget becomes an additional constraint that creative thinking needs to work around — like the timeframe, branding or specific messaging.
 Because of this, it can be extremely flexible — it’s possible to fulfil the same objectives for significantly different investment levels.
 On the other hand, quality, in-depth thinking and delivery take time, and time costs money.
 If you need to shoot in a number of different locations or include significant amounts of complex animation these are hard costs which are challenging to work around.

 For years, there has been a disconnect between where marketing money gets spent and where the real potential lies.
 In studies, researchers have found that the quality of creative messaging is responsible for up to 75% of a campaign’s success.
 In spite of this, as much as 90% of the overall spend is often still focused on the media budget.

-"75% of a campaign’s effectiveness is defined by the quality of the creative messaging"
+"75% of a campaign’s effectiveness is defined by the quality of the creative messaging." —Google

-Traditional television marketing became so successful largely because of how strong the metrics that were available to support it were.
-One of the major challenges that online content has faced over the years is the challenge of showing direct causation between money spent and the return on that investment.
+Traditional television marketing largely became so successful because of the strong metrics that were available to support it.
+One of the major challenges that online content has faced over the years is showing direct causation between money spent and the return on that investment.

-But this isn’t necessarily about spending more money on marketing than you already are.
+But this isn’t necessarily about spending more money on marketing.
 Creating and executing a comprehensive and effective content strategy can be about redistributing the money you’re already investing.
-Why, for example, are you spending hundreds of thousands or even millions of dollars on the production of TV commercials when the vast majority of your audience watch them for the first time as a small image on their Facebook feed, momentarily pausing before scrolling onwards, and paying very little attention to them?
+Why, for example, are you spending hundreds of thousands, or even millions, of dollars on the production of TV commercials when the vast majority of your audience watch them for the first time as a small image on their Facebook feed, momentarily pausing before scrolling onwards, and paying very little attention to them?